-Staff failed to notify CQC in a timely manner that they had recommenced regulated activities following Covid-19 restrictions and were no longer a dormant service.
+Staff did not notify CQC in a timely manner that they had recommenced regulated activities following Covid-19 restrictions and they were no longer a dormant service.

-Prior to our inspection of 27 and 28 July 2020 CQC had not inspected the Sunderland location since the urgent conditions were imposed and expired.
-Therefore, we had been unable to make an up to date judgement on the safety of services since our previous inspection in February 2020 when we had serious patient safety concerns.
-However, we also found that two patients had undergone procedures in June 2020 which required excision and local anaesthetic whilst the service was dormant and whilst the lead Doctor had conditions on their professional registration.
+Prior to our inspection of 27 and 28 July 2020 CQC had not inspected the Newcastle location since the urgent conditions were imposed and expired.
+Therefore, we had been unable to make an up to date judgement on the safety of services since our previous inspection in January 2020 when we had serious patient safety concerns.
+However, we also found that two patients (one in June and one in July 2020) had undergone procedures which required excision and local anaesthetic whilst the service was dormant and whilst the lead Doctor had conditions on their professional registration.